lin-stephanie/astro-antfustyle-theme/src/content/blog/project-structure.md

 `.json`: Used for list data (`src/content/projects/data.json`, `src/content/streams/data.json`).

-This structure improves maintainability and scalability, and adherence to the file usage rules in this theme is recommended.
+This structure improves maintainability and scalability, and following the file usage rules in this theme is recommended.

 > [!important]- Reasons for `.mdx` in `src/pages/`
 >